ExpressTaxExempt

 The private foundations that aren’t required to attach Schedule B should answer “No” on Part I, line 2 on their Form 990-PF.

-6. What is the penalty for late filing Form 990-PF?
+6. What are the penalties for late filing Form 990-PF?

 Click here to learn more about 990-PF penalties.